-One day an angel whom the Lord God had sent commanded Philip, "Get ready and go south along the road that extends from Jerusalem to the city of Gaza."
+26 One day an angel whom the Lord God had sent commanded Philip, "Get ready and go south along the road that extends from Jerusalem to the city of Gaza."
 That was a road in a desert area.
-So Philip got ready and went along that road.
+27 So Philip got ready and went along that road.
 On the road he met a man from the land of Ethiopia.
 He was an important official who took care of all the funds for the queen of Ethiopia.
 In his language people called their gueen Candace.
-This man had gone to Jerusalem to worship God, and he was returning home and was seated riding in his chariot.
+This man had gone to Jerusalem to worship God, 28 and he was returning home and was seated riding in his chariot.
 As he was riding, he was reading aloud in the book of the prophet Isaiah.

-God's Spirit told Philip, "Go near to that chariot and keep walking close to it!"
-So cial reading what the prophet Isaiah had written.
+29 God's Spirit told Philip, "Go near to that chariot and keep walking close to it!"
+30 So people as a result of the apostles placing Philip ran to the chariot and heard the official reading what the prophet Isaiah had written.
 He asked the man, "Do you understand what you are reading?"
 31 He answered Philip, "No!
 I cannot possibly understand it if there is no one to explain it to me!"
 Then the man said to Philip, "Please come up and sit beside me."
-The part of the scriptures that the official was reading was this: "He is as calm as a sheep that people lead to the place where they are going to kill it, or as a lamb stands in silence while its wool is being cut off.
+32 The part of the scriptures that the official was reading was this: "He is as calm as a sheep that people lead to the place where they are going to kill it, or as a lamb stands in silence while its wool is being cut off.

-He will be humiliated.
+33 He will be humiliated.
 He will not receive justice.
 No one will be able to tell about his descendants-for he will have no descendants-because they will take away his life on this earth."

-The official asked Philip concerning these words that he was reading, "Tell me, who was the prophet writing about?
+34 The official asked Philip concerning these words that he was reading, "Tell me, who was the prophet writing about?
 Was he writing about himself or about someone else?"
 35 So Philip replied to him; he began with that scripture passage, and he told him the good message about Jesus.

 $^{36 ext{-}37}$ While they were traveling along the road, they came to a place where there was some water.
 Then the official said to Philip, "Look, there is some water!
 I would like you to baptize me, because I do not know of anything that would prevent me from being baptized."
 38 So the official told the driver to stop the chariot.
 Then both Philip and the official went down into the water, and Philip baptized him.
-When they came up out of the water, suddenly God's Spirit took Philip away.
+39 When they came up out of the water, suddenly God's Spirit took Philip away.
 The official never saw Philip again.
 But although he never saw Philip again, the official continued going along the road, very happy.

-Philip then realized that the Spirit had miraculously taken him to the town of Azotus.
+40 Philip then realized that the Spirit had miraculously taken him to the town of Azotus.
 While he traveled around in that region, he continued proclaiming the message about Jesus in all the towns between the cities of Azotus and Caesarea.
 And he was still proclaiming it when he finally arrived in Caesarea.

-Meanwhile, Saul angrily continued to threaten to kill those who followed the He went to the high priest in Jerusalem and requested him to write letters introducing him to the leaders of the Jewish synagogues in Damascus.
+1 Meanwhile, Saul angrily continued to threaten to kill those who followed the He went to the high priest in Jerusalem2 and requested him to write letters introducing him to the leaders of the Jewish synagogues in Damascus.
 The letters asked them to give Saul power to seize any man or woman who followed the way that Jesus had taught, and to take them as prisoners to Jerusalem so that the Jewish leaders could judge and punish them.